-When you are developing your company’s induction program, make sure you consider the following:
+When you are developing your company’s induction program, make sure you consider the following 3 factors:

 The challenge is to find the right balance between speed and meticulousness.
-The employee needs to receive and understand the information that is essential to their task – matters of legal compliance for instance – and they need to be brought up to speed on the organisation’s culture and values with detailed and readily accessible information, but this process can’t be interminable.
-Make a list of the essential topics to be covered in the induction program.
+Your new employees need to receive and understand the information that is essential to their role – matters of legal compliance for instance – and they need to be brought up to speed on the organisation’s culture and values with detailed and readily accessible information.
+However, this process can’t be interminable.
+Make a list of the topics to be covered in the induction process and consider carefully what is and isn’t essential.

-- 1 to 1 with the CEO but will depend on size of company
+- 1 to 1 with the CEO (depending on the size of your company)

 - Guided tours of the workplace